Siberian tiger: Body size

 In the 1980s, the typical weight range of wild Siberian tigers was indicated as 180 to 306 kg for males and 100 to 167 kg for females.
 Exceptionally large individuals were targeted and shot by hunters.

 In 2005, a group of Russian, American and Indian zoologists published an analysis of historical and contemporary data on body weights of wild and captive tigers, both female and male across all subspecies.
 The data used include weights of tigers that were older than 35 months and measured in the presence of authors.
 Their comparison with historical data indicates that up to the first half of the 20th century both male and female Siberian tigers were on average heavier than post-1970 ones.
 The average historical wild male Siberian tiger weighed 215.3 kg and the female 137.5 kg; the contemporary wild male Siberian tiger weighs 176.4 kg on average with an asymptotic limit being 222.3 kg; a wild female weighs 117.9 kg on average.
 Historical Siberian tigers and Bengal tigers were the largest ones, whereas contemporary Siberian tigers are on average lighter than Bengal tigers.
 The reduction of the body weight of today's Siberian tigers may be explained by concurrent causes, namely the reduced abundance of prey because of illegal hunting and that the individuals were usually sick or injured and captured in a conflict situation with people.

 Measurements taken by scientists of the Siberian Tiger Project in the Sikhote-Alin range from 178 to 208 cm in head and body length measured in straight line, with an average of 195 cm for males; and for females ranging from 167 to 182 cm with an average of 174 cm.
 The average tail measures 99 cm in males and 91 cm in females.
 The longest male measured 309 cm in total length including a tail of 101 cm and with a chest girth of 127 cm.
 The longest female measured 270 cm in total length including tail of 88 cm and with a chest girth of 108 cm.

 A male captured by members of the Siberian Tiger Project weighed 206 kg, and the largest radio-collared male weighed 212 kg.

 The Siberian tiger is often considered to be the largest tiger.

 A wild male, killed in Manchuria by the Sungari River in 1943, reportedly measured 350 cm "over the curves", with a tail length of about 1 m.
 It weighed about 300 kg.
 Dubious sources mention weights of 318 and 384 kg and even 408 kg.

+In 2019, one of the largest Siberian tiger was recorded that was thought to weigh 384.09 kg and measure over 11 ft from nose to tail.